subhankars-canvas/Fresh-laravel-installer/README.md

 7. and it will ask you which version of laravel you wana install input it through out the process it might ask you two times for the laravel version and the folder name though and after that u will get ur laravel installed. <br>

 8. Note : <i> If you find this version of laravel installer is not working then use the master branch's one.
-It may not work in each and evry machine for composer path issue .  </i>
+It may not work in each and every machine for composer path issue .  </i>